CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/README.md

     │
     ├── Compete.R               <- R scripts for retrospective analysis using competing risk model.
     │
-    └── features.py             <- Code to create features for modeling.
+    └── get_creation_dates.py             <- Code to extract creation dates of the articles.

 ```